rguzg/Reading-Notes/Unix Time-Sharing.md

 *Writers notes are in itallics*

-- The design choices described in this paper significantly influenced the modern OS design
+- The design choices described in this paper significantly influenced modern OS design

 ## What is Unix?
 - General-purpose, multi-user interactive OS